 Dedication to public service to create meaningful change began at an early age for Senator Squadron.
 His paternal grandfather came through Ellis Island and was raised on the Lower East Side; his father rose from poverty to become the Chairman of the Conference of Presidents of Major American Jewish Organizations.
 His maternal grandfather was a World War II veteran and Brigadier General in the Air Force; his mother volunteered during the Mississippi Freedom Summer of 1964 and was a top staffer at the American Civil Liberties Union.
 A graduate of Yale University, Senator Squadron lives in Carroll Gardens with his wife and son.

-Standing Committee Assignments 2011: Social Services (Ranker); Investigations & Government Operations (Ranker); Codes; Consumer Protection; Corporations, Authorities & Commissions; Judiciary; Transportation
+Standing Committee Assignments 2013: Codes (Ranker); Investigations & Government Operations; Social Services; Corporations, Authorities & Commissions; Transportation; Finance

 Biografía de Daniel L. Squadron,